yquake2/yquake2/doc/02_installation.md

 Please note that the patch is **required** for all full versions of the game.
 Without the patch the game won't work correctly!

 1. Download the patch from our mirror or somewhere else.
-It's md5 checksum is `490557d4a90ff346a175d865a2bade87`: https://deponie.yamagi.org/quake2/idstuff/q2-3.20-x86-full-ctf.exe
+Its MD5 checksum is `490557d4a90ff346a175d865a2bade87`: https://deponie.yamagi.org/quake2/idstuff/q2-3.20-x86-full-ctf.exe
 2. Extract the patch into an empty directory.
 The patch comes as an